BenchmarkEmail/RESTful-API-v3/Use Cases and Solutions Sandbox/Find a contact list general details by searching with its list name.md

 ---

-1. A client to make an API call, such as postman [link](https://www.getpostman.com/)
+1. An HTTP client library or app to make API Calls, such as postman [link](https://www.getpostman.com/)
-1. Use base URL/Host : `https://clientapi.benchmarkemail.com`
+1. Always use host of: : `https://clientapi.benchmarkemail.com`
 1. RESTful collection found on [web](https://developer.benchmarkemail.com/) or [github](https://github.com/BenchmarkEmail/RESTful-API-v3/tree/master/Postman%20Collections)
-1. A benchmark email account.
-API usage is included with a free account [link](https://ui.benchmarkemail.com/Login)
-   * Your API Key, for your requests to be validated.
-Found [here](https://ui.benchmarkemail.com/Integrate#API)
+1. Any free or paid Benchmark Email Account will have a needed API token.  [link](https://ui.benchmarkemail.com/Integrate#AP)

-1. Authorize all requests with this key/value pair in your request header, key is `AuthToken` and its value is `{{Authentication Token}}`, where {{Authentication Token}} is replaced with your API Key from previous step [image](https://images.benchmarkemail.com/client963265/image6234734.png).
+1. The API Token, above, is used as a   key/value pair in your request header, key is `AuthToken` and its value is `{{Authentication Token}}`, where {{Authentication Token}} is replaced with your API Token [image](https://images.benchmarkemail.com/client963265/image6234734.png).

 ## Solution